SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-data-visualization-adaptive-card-extension.md

 > [!NOTE]
 > This tutorial assumes that you have installed the SPFx v1.19
 >
-> For more information on installing the SPFx v1.19, see [SharePoint Framework v1.14 release notes](../../../../release-1.19.md).
 Before you start, complete the procedures in the following articles to ensure that you understand the basic flow of creating a custom Adaptive Card Extension
 - [Build your first SharePoint Adaptive Card Extension](./build-first-sharepoint-adaptive-card-extension.md)